-Access control refers to securing access to the resources and allowing access up to some defined 8 users? credentials.
-It allows the users to keep the right of disclosure of their attributes under 12 the sole control of them and also ensures that the users are not able to modify the confidential 13 credentials which have been registered and verified by various trusted attribute providers.
-14 experimental analysis of the DDAC architecture.
-16
+Abstract - Access control refers to securing access to the resources and allowing access up to some defined level.
+This paper presents various approaches implementing access control in an open domain and carries an analysis of decentralized and diverse access control (DDAC) architecture.
+The DDAC architecture eliminates the role of centralized authority for managing and issuing users' credentials.
+It allows the users to keep the right of disclosure of their attributes under the sole control of them and also ensures that the users are not able to modify the confidential credentials which have been registered and verified by various trusted attribute providers.
+This paper explains the metrics for carrying the analysis and then presents a theoretical and experimental analysis of the DDAC architecture.